PaulGilmartin/graph_wrap/README.md

 ### Set-up
-Suppose we have the following basic django models and corresponding tastypie resources ( a fully executable version of this example can be found in graph_wrap.tests):
+Suppose we have the following basic django models and corresponding DRF serializers and viewsets ( a fully executable version of this example can be found in graph_wrap.tests):

 ```
-# models.py

 from django.contrib.auth.models import User
 from django.db import models